 There’s plenty of space to take a dip with almost an acre of fresh spring water at Fonty’s Pool in Manjimup.
-One of WA’s favourite watering holes, we could spend all day listing the reasons it’s a top sport to set up the tent.
-The new campers kitchen and BBQs will help with whipping up dinner from the local produce—of which there is plenty.
+One of WA’s favourite watering holes, we could spend all day listing the reasons it’s a top spot to set up the tent.
+The campers kitchen and BBQs will help with whipping up dinner from the local produce—of which there is plenty.
 Did someone say truffles?

 Blackwood National Park

 Need a break from the rat race?
 This is one of the most peaceful places to hammer the tent pegs into.
 Chapman Pool (Warner Glen Campsite) is smack bang in the middle of the jarrah forest in between Margaret River and Augusta in the Blackwood National Park.
 No generators are allowed which means you are guaranteed to wake up to uninterrupted bird song.
 Don’t forget to take the kayak if you fancy a paddle.

 Stock up on the marshmallows; Parry Beach is one of the only campgrounds in the region to allow campfires year-round.
 Be sure to pack the sunscreen and a few pairs of bathers—with Greens Pool and Elephant Rocks just around the corner, it’s going to be hard to keep your toes out of the water, even if it's chilly.

 Make sure you bring everything you need to this spot—including fresh water.
 Sounds like a chore but the views from Waychinicup Inlet Camp Ground are totally worth it.
 This little piece of paradise is heaven for those in the know.
 Once you find it we guarantee you won’t be sharing it (or your fishing haul) with anyone either.